 A graduate of Bond University in Australia, Hammond holds a Bachelor of Commence in HR Management and a Bachelor of Arts in Psychology.

-As a member of the executive team, Hermalyn reports directly to the CEO and got his start with the company as its founding intern in 2008.
+Hermalyn reports directly to the CEO and joined the company as its founding intern in 2008.
 He has held a wide range of leadership positions, most recently as executive vice president, strategic partnerships, and is responsible for many of the company’s university partnerships since inception.

 A native of New Jersey, Hermalyn graduated from Lehigh University and lives in Manhattan with his wife, Sarah, and daughter, Anna.

 James Kenigsberg is 2U’s Chief Technology Officer and a 2U founding team member.
 James is an entrepreneur and technology evangelist who finds the passion and fun in using technology to improve education.
 At 2U, James has translated his passion for technology into creating award-winning learning management platforms, client relationship management systems, mobile applications, and cloud-based architectures.
 He also takes great pride in building the industry's most impressive and driven technology team at 2U, Inc.